-The Wieliczka salt mines are a popular attraction for visitors to Kraków, Poland.
+The Wieliczka salt mines tour is a popular attraction for visitors to Kraków, Poland.
 Visiting Poland’s salt mines with kids, even babies or toddlers, can easily be done, but parents should be well prepared.
 The guided tour of the Wieliczka salt mines takes awhile to complete, and the mines are cold.
 But the experience is well worth it, and I think even kids will enjoy and learn something during your visit.

 Wieliczka Salt Mine Tour in Poland